nodejs/TSC/README.md

 * <https://github.com/nodejs/secrets> — _private_, administration delegated to the Build Working Group
 * <https://github.com/nodejs/Release> — administration delegated to the Release Working Group

-### Adjacent Projects
+### Adjacent projects

-The TSC is responsible for a number of projects that are not strictly required to plan, test, build, document and ship Node.js releases.
-Projects that are _adjacent_ are either created from within the technical organization managed by the TSC or are adopted into that organization from outside.
+The TSC is responsible for several projects that are not strictly required to plan, test, build, document, and ship Node.js releases.
+Adjacent projects are either created from within the technical organization managed by the TSC or are adopted into that organization from outside.

-In the case of adopting existing projects, once the TSC has decided that adoption appropriate, it should seek agreement from the OpenJS Foundation Board for such adoption as it impacts on the scope of technical activities of the Foundation.
+In the case of adopting existing projects, once the TSC has decided that adoption is appropriate, it should seek agreement from the OpenJS Foundation Board for such adoption as it impacts the scope of technical activities of the Foundation.

-If the OpenJS Foundation Board wishes to adopt an existing project, it must seek agreement from the TSC that such adoption is appropriate and that any changes to scope that it entails are acceptable.

 Current adjacent projects that are within the TSC's scope of responsibility
 include: